Lewellin History, Family Crest & Coats of Arms

 Over in Aberedow, South Wales "Llewelyn's Cave, is said to have been occasionally used as an asylum by that brave, but unfortunate, prince, Llewelyn ab Grufydd, the last royal defender of Welsh liberty and independence, against the overpowering army of Edward I."

-Important Dates for the Lewellin family
+Early History of the Lewellin family

 This web page shows only a small excerpt of our Lewellin research.
 Another 127 words (9 lines of text) covering the years 1066, 1500, 1380 and 1415 are included under the topic Early Lewellin History in all our PDF Extended History products and printed products wherever possible.